Metrebus Card: Release

 After the contract was awarded to the ERG Motorola Alliance in 1999, the card system was rolled out across Rome, with the system becoming fully operational in 2001.

 In 2009 in Anagnina, car parking with Metrebus was introduced, which involved swiping the card at entry and exit to the car park, with validators stationed there.
-This has allowed improved traffic fluidity.
+This has allowed for improved traffic fluidity.
 There have been plans to extend this trial, with Montebello also set to receive this feature, which would again help the car park when all 354 spaces are occupied.